Bestia Salvaje: Los Guapos (1999–2002)

-After Shocker lost his mask at the CMLL 66th Anniversary Show he stated he was okay with being unmasked since his face was "1000% Guapo" ("1000% Handsom").
+After Shocker lost his mask at the CMLL 66th Anniversary Show, he stated he was okay with being unmasked since his face was "1000% Guapo" ("1000% Handsome").
 He developed a narcissistic, self-obsessed rudo character, who exhibited various metrosexual traits and looked down on those who were less handsome than him.
-Shockerbegan to team up with Bestia Salvaje and Scorpio Jr. on a regular basis.
-Following a series of vignettes, Shocker convinced both of his partners to have their hair bleached blond and that they were also Guapo like him forming a group known as Los Guapos.
-Scorpiro Jr. and Bestia Negra were both older, seasoned veteran wrestlers and neither were actually considered good looking, in fact, Scorpio, Jr.'s nickname up until that point had been El Rey Feo ("The Ugly King").
-In 2000, Shocker was invited to work for New Japan Pro-Wrestling (NJPW) on several occasions and due to his NJPW tours of Japan Scorpio Jr. and Bestia Negra often found themselves without a partner for Trios matches.
-Their solution was to bring in another veteran Emilio Charles Jr. to become the fourth Guapo team member, Charles Jr. like his partners used the Guapo name more ironically than factual.
-After returning from NJPW Shocker objected to someone joining "his" group without his approval, but at first went along with it.
-Over the following months, Shocker's displeasure with the rest of the team grew, and eventually, he split from the team, turning tecnico in the process.
-Shocker began a long-running storyline feud with Los Guapos.
-The storyline built to its peak at the 2001 Sin Piedad show on December 14.
-In the main event, Shocker defeated Emilio Charles Jr. in a Lucha de Apuestas match, forcing Charles to have all his hair shaved off because he lost.
+Shocker began to team up with Bestia Salvaje and Scorpio Jr. on a regular basis.
+Following a series of vignettes, Shocker convinced both of his partners to have their hair bleached blond, stating they were also Guapo like him, thus forming a group known as Los Guapos.
+Neither Scorpio Jr. or Salvaje, who were older, seasoned veteran wrestlers, were actually considered good looking; Scorpio Jr.'s nickname up until that point had been El Rey Feo ("The Ugly King").

+In 2000, Shocker was invited to work for New Japan Pro-Wrestling (NJPW) on several occasions, but due to his tours, Salvaje and Scorpio Jr. often found themselves without a partner for trios matches.
+Their solution was to bring in another veteran, Emilio Charles Jr., to become the fourth team member of Los Guapos; Charles Jr., like his partners, used the Guapo name more ironically than factually.
+After returning from NJPW, Shocker objected to someone joining "his" group without his approval, but at first went along with it.
+Over the following months, Shocker's displeasure with the rest of the team grew, leading to his split from the team and becoming a tecnico; this began a long-running storyline feud with Los Guapos.
+The storyline built to its peak in the main event of Sin Piedad ("No Mercy") on December 14.
+2001, where Shocker defeated Charles Jr. in a Lucha de Apuestas, forcing Charles to have all his hair shaved off because he lost.
 As a result of the victory, Shocker regained the rights to the "Los Guapos" name.

 Los Talibanes (2002–2004)

-While Shocker reformed Los Guapos, initially with Máscara Mágica and later El Terrible, Bestia Salvaje, Scorpio Jr., and Emilio Charles Jr. became known as Los Talibanes (the Taliban).
+While Shocker reformed Los Guapos, initially with Máscara Mágica and later El Terrible, Bestia Salvaje, Scorpio Jr. and Emilio Charles Jr. became known as Los Talibanes ("The Taliban").
 As part of their image change, all three wrestlers began wearing Bedouin robes and headdresses to the ring, pretending to be part of the terrorist group.
 The feud with Shocker and his group continued for the following two years, including several multi-man Lucha de Apuestas matches.
-On August 1, 2003, El Terrible defeated Bestia Salvaje in a domo de la muerte steel cage match that also included the other members of Los Talibanes and Los Guapos.
-The feud culminated in another six-way Lucha de Apuestas match on September 24, 2004, ending with Shocker pinning Bestia Salvaje, forcing him to have his hair shaved off afterward.
+On August 1, 2003, El Terrible defeated Salvaje in a domo de la muerte steel cage match that also included the other members of Los Talibanes and Los Guapos.
+The feud culminated in another six-way Lucha de Apuestas on September 24, 2004, which ended with Shocker pinning Salvaje, forcing him to have his hair shaved off afterward.